 Because of yesterday’s cloudy weather, we hope to sunbath a little today.
 Unfortunately, the day starts not too bad again if it’s about the weather, so we decide to visit the capital of Gran Canaria in the hope that it will become brighter later on.
 We set off a little later than usual, but well rested at least.
 We take the highway straight to the city and after a while we are in Las Palmas de Gran Canaria.
-We leave the car in one of the cheaper car parks near Vegueta district.
+Then we leave the car in one of the cheaper car parks near Vegueta district.
 Unfortunately, there are probably no free parking spaces, and even if so, finding them is close to a miracle.
 This is typical for the capitals.

 Las Palmas, Vegueta